fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 | 2     | 33          |
 | 3     | "Manchester" |

-Inside **profileData** we access items using an **index**.
+Inside `profileData`** we access items using an `index`.
 However, with an ordered list of items we can’t tell what each item in the list represents.
 We only know the position of data in the array.
-We could access the item at index 3 to get **"Manchester"**: however, we don’t know what **"Manchester"** tells us about the user. **"Manchester"** could be the city they currently live in, it could be their city of birth, a place where they studied in the past etc. We need to know the values but also what these values represent about the user.<br>
+We could access the item at index 3 to get `"Manchester"`: however, we don’t know what `"Manchester"` tells us about the user. `"Manchester"` could be the city they currently live in, it could be their city of birth, a place where they studied in the past etc. We need to know the values but also what these values represent about the user.

 We might think we can just remember (and maybe write in a comment) “index 0 is the person’s first name”, but this has problems.
 What if we need to introduce a new piece of data?
 We may need to change every piece of code that uses the array.
 What if some of the data is optional (e.g. a middle name)?
 It’s also really hard for someone new to come read our code.<br>